-You may have heard Rails 8 will extract a new framework for delivering Web Push notifications from your web app.
-Web Push notifications are powerful because they allow you to engage with your users even when they're not on your site.
+You may have heard news: Rails 8 will extract a new framework for Web Push in Rails.
+Web Push notifications are powerful because they allow your Rails application to engage with your users even when they’re not on your site.

 Try sending a web push notification using the form below.
 The first text box will be used as a title and the second text box represents the message body.
 Click the button to send a push notification to yourself.